 Credit for Credentials

-Students who have earned credentials and maintain active status for the below certifications will be recognized as having achieved the learning outcomes for the corresponding coursework in the Medical Imaging program.
+Any current medical imaging professional who has earned credentials and maintained active status for the below certifications will be recognized as having achieved the learning outcomes for the corresponding coursework in the Medical Imaging program.

-Sample program of study for Bachelor of Science Degree in Medical Imaging.
+Sample program of study for Bachelor of Science in Medical Imaging.